SPANISH LANGUAGE CENTER

 Spanish for Academics

-Designed for international academics and postgraduate students who wish to improve their command of Spanish.
+Intended for international academics and graduate students who wish to improve their command of Spanish.

-The course will be delivered in a hybrid format over one semester, with classes held twice a week, totaling four academic hours per week.
-The program is structured around two core components: general Spanish with preparation for the DELE exam, and specialized Spanish for STEM and humanities fields.
+The course will be taught in hybrid mode for one semester, with classes twice a week, totaling four teaching hours per week.
+The program is structured in two main areas: general Spanish with preparation for the DELE exam and specialized Spanish for STEM areas and humanities.

-The enrollment process includes a placement test and a personal interview to assign each participant to the appropriate level and study materials.
+The registration process includes a level evaluation and a personal interview in order to place each participant in the appropriate level and study material.

-If you are interested in participating or would like more information about the course and special rates for the PUCV community, please contact us at: [email protected].
+If you are interested in participating or would like more information about the course and the special prices for the PUCV community, please contact us at [email protected].

-We offer two internationally recognised official certification systems to prove your Spanish proficiency, both organised and managed by the Instituto Cervantes.
+We offer two internationally recognized official certifications to accredit your level of Spanish managed in collaboration with the Instituto Cervantes.

 Why get certified?